lucidrains/imagen-pytorch/README.md

 - [x] removed learned variance
 - [x] add p2 loss weighting for continuous time
 - [x] make sure cascading ddpm can be trained without text condition, and make sure both continuous and discrete time gaussian diffusion works
+- [x] use primer's depthwise convs on the qkv projections in linear attention (or use token shifting before projections) - also use new dropout proposed by bayesformer, as it seems to work well with linear attention
 - [ ] explore skip layer excitation in unet decoder
 - [ ] consider just removing the discrete gaussian diffusion altogether
-- [ ] use primer's depthwise convs on the qkv projections in linear attention (or use token shifting before projections)
 - [ ] take care of huggingface accelerate integration

 ## Citations